Sabotage (Beastie Boys song)

-"Sabotage" is a song by American rap rock group Beastie Boys, released in January 1994 as the first single from their fourth studio album, Ill Communication (1994).
-The song features traditional rock instrumentation (Ad-Rock on guitar, MCA on bass, and Mike D on drums), turntable scratches, heavily distorted bass guitar riffs and lead vocals by Ad-Rock.
-A moderate commercial success, the song was notable as well for its video, directed by Spike Jonze and nominated in five categories at the 1994 MTV Music Video Awards.
+"Sabotage" is a song by the American rap rock group Beastie Boys, released by Grand Royal Records in January 1994 as the first single from their fourth studio album, Ill Communication (1994).
+The song was written by the group and produced by them with Mario Caldato Jr. It features traditional rock instrumentation (Ad-Rock on guitar, MCA on bass, and Mike D on drums), turntable scratches, heavily distorted bass guitar riffs and lead vocals by Ad-Rock.
+A moderate commercial success and later significant critical success, the song was applauded for its impactful lyrics and melody as well as its humorous video, directed by Spike Jonze; it was also nominated in five categories at the 1994 MTV Music Video Awards as well as winning an award at the 1994 Billboard Music Video Awards.

-In 2004, Rolling Stone magazine ranked "Sabotage" #475 on their list of the 500 Greatest Songs of All Time.
-In 2010, it was dropped to #480.
-In a 2021 updated list, Rolling Stone re-ranked the song at #245.
-In March 2005, Q magazine placed it at #46 in its list of the 100 Greatest Guitar Tracks, and was ranked #19 on VH1's 100 Greatest Songs of the 90s list.
-Pitchfork Media included the song at #39 on their Top 200 Tracks of the 90s list.
+In 2004, the Rolling Stone magazine ranked "Sabotage" No. 475 on their list of the 500 Greatest Songs of All Time.
+In 2010, it was dropped to No. 480.
+In a 2021 updated list, Rolling Stone re-ranked the song at No. 245.
+In March 2005, Q magazine placed it at No. 46 in its list of the 100 Greatest Guitar Tracks, and was ranked No. 19 on VH1's 100 Greatest Songs of the 90s list.
+Pitchfork Media included the song at No. 39 on their Top 200 Tracks of the 90s list.

 Background

 The song was first conceived when MCA played the signature bass line one day in the studio and it immediately caught the band's attention.
 Both Ad-Rock and Mike D picked up their respective instruments and started building on it.
-According to Ad-Rock in the 2020 Beastie Boys Story documentary, the lyrics are a fictitious rant about how their producer "was the worst person ever and how he was always sabotaging us and holding us back."
+According to the 2018 Beastie Boys Book, the song, which was originally called Chris Rock (after a sound engineer called Chris who thought it rocked), was a humourous jab at their producer Mario Caldato Jr.'s repeated urgings that the Beastie Boys actually get some work done.
+As Ad-Rock stated in the 2020 Beastie Boys Story documentary, the lyrics are a fictitious rant about how Caldato "was the worst person ever and how he was always sabotaging us and holding us back."

+According to Caldato, the instrumental track was an example of one that "evolved out of nothing" whilst the Beasties were jamming together, though they were concerned that the tune was overly-rock-centric for them and struggled to develop lyrics for it.
+Towards the end of the recording of the album, Ad-Rock proposed trying again with some new lyrics he had just written.
+The lead vocals were recorded at Caldato's home studio using hand-held microphones that gave the recording a more thick and rough sound, with the bridge, backing, and record-scratches being added at G-Son Studios the next day.
+Caldato described the impact of the track as immediately electric: "It just had so much more energy and sounded so different.
+When we'd play it to people, they'd freak out.
+That's what the record needed".